Universite-Gustave-Eiffel/NoiseModelling/Docs/functions/Database_Manager/Display_Database.rst

-Display_Database
+..
+DO NOT UPDATE THIS FILE!!
+..
+This document has been automatically generated with noisemodelling-tutorial-01/src/main/java/org/noise_planet/nmtutorial01/GenerateFunctionsDocs.java

+Display Database
 ================

-Display the list of database tables and optionally their attributes.
+Display the list of tables (and their attributes).

 Overview
 --------

-``Display_Database.groovy`` displays the list of tables present in the database.
+➡️ Displays the list of tables that are in the database.

-Optionally, it can also display the columns of each table.

-To visualize the content of a table, the script description points users to ``Table_Visualization_Data``.
+Optionally it is also possible to display their attributes ("showColumns" parameter).  💡 To visualize the content of (a part of) a table, you can use "Table Visualization Data" script.

 Arguments
 ---------